 Occupational Health and Safety Guidelines

 Guidelines assist employers and other workplace parties with interpreting and applying the regulatory requirements of the WCA and OHSR – they provide information and explain how employers can comply with regulatory requirements.
 Most Guidelines written under the WCA pertain to administrative or jurisdictional issues.
-Guideline G-D10-172-1will help you understand expectations for reporting serious injuries, perhaps due to a crash.
+Guideline G-D10-68-1 will help you understand expectations for reporting serious injuries, perhaps due to a crash.
 Guidelines written under the OHSR that have road safety applications include: clarification of when a resource road is a workplace; operating equipment with air brakes, lift truck operator training, inspections of vehicles used to transport workers.

 The Canada Labour Code applies to employers that fall under federal, rather than provincial, jurisdiction.